 Emma Seiwell was the assistant multimedia editor for The Observer.
 She is a senior at Fordham Lincoln Center majoring in journalism with a minor in visual arts.
 Emma is interested in local history, culture, science and social justice.
 Being in NYC she finds great inspiration from local communities and the endless stories they have to tell.
 When she's not reporting, she can be found people-watching downtown, taking photos or eating blintzes at Veselka.

-Maddie Sandholm (she/her), FCLC ’23, is the managing editor at The Observer.
+Maddie Sandholm (she/her), FCLC ’23, is the former managing editor at The Observer.
 She is a new media and digital design and visual arts double major.
 If she's not in The Observer office, you might find her drawing, playing guitar or playing Stardew Valley with her sisters.
 Previously, she worked as a layout editor.

 The Observer reserves the right to remove any comments that contain any of the following: threats or harassment, hateful language and/or slurs, spam (including advertisements unrelated to the topic of a given post), and incoherent phrasing.
 See the Community Guidelines page under the About tab for more information.